Stocks poised to pause record run

 Continue Reading Below

-The three major Futures indexes are indicating a decline of 0.3 percent.
+The three major futures indexes are indicating a decline of 0.4 percent, or about 100 points off the Dow..

 The concern comes after the U.S. Senate passed a resolution supporting human rights in Hong Kong following months of increasingly violent protests.